craigdanj/django-blog/README.md

 - [ ] Add “post list for tag” view
 - [ ] Add a website name field
 - [ ] Add rich-text editor for post description.
+- [ ] Document versions of python, django and dependent libraries in readme.